siddarthkalra/siddarthkalra.github.io/Content/posts/2020-12-19-migrated-to-publish.md

 Use `Section` when you want to group a set of pages together.
 If something is standalone then use `Page` instead.

-## WebsiteItemMetadata
+### WebsiteItemMetadata

-It took me a while to understand the purpose of the `WebsiteItemMetadata` protocol so I want to take a moment and explain it in-case others are struggling as well.

-It basically gives you the ability to include custom data for each `Item` defined by your website.
-Given that we are using Swift here, Publish takes advantage of the language's type system and allows us to work with a strongly typed object instead of using something like a dictionary, which cannot provide the same guarantees at compile-time.
+`WebsiteItemMetadata` is a protocol that basically gives you the ability to include custom metadata for each `Item` defined by your website.
+Publish takes advantage of the Swift's type system and allows us to work with a strongly typed struct instead of using something like a dictionary, which cannot provide the same guarantees at compile-time.

-Let's go through an example to make sure we're on the same page.
+Let's go through an example to solidify our understanding.
 Say I want to add a timestamp that indicates the last time each post on my website was edited.
-Posts on my website are embedded within a `Section` called `posts` and thus each post is a `Item`.
+Posts on my website are embedded within a `Section` called `posts` and thus each post is an `Item`.

 All I have to do now is to add the following to my metadata struct: